“If you build it, he will come”Field of Dreams

 Field of Dreams is one of my favorite fantasy flicks because it shows the power of having a vision and stepping out on faith.

 I’m not alone either; the famous line “If you build it, he will come” seems to be the battle cry of entrepreneurs everywhere, including this writer, much to my chagrin.
 It’s as if we thought once we manifest this ‘vision,’ people will come from all points to buy or buy into what we were selling.

-EXCEPT many of us misquote the famous line to say “If you build it, THEY will come.”
+EXCEPT many of us misquote the famous line to say, “If you build it, THEY will come.”
 Unfortunately, that simple word substitution of ‘they’ for ‘he’ leaves many of us disillusioned.
-Once we’ve published our great American novel and no one comes to buy it, we are left standing with our palms facing up, shoulders hunched, wondering “what happened?”
-Yes, even I had a Question Mark replace the eyes, nose and lips on my face for a moment.
-I’ve since recovered and would like to set the record straight in an effort to get other creative entrepreneurs back on “the field”.
+Once we’ve published our great American novel and no one comes to buy it, we are left standing with our palms facing up, shoulders hunched, wondering, “what happened?”
+Yes, even I had a Question Mark replace the eyes, nose, and lips on my face for a moment.
+I’ve since recovered and would like to set the record straight to get other creative entrepreneurs back on “the field.”

 “If you build it, he will come” demonstrates a common thread between all of the ‘dreamers’ in the film.
 Beginning with Ray Kinsella (Kevin Costner), the first to hear the summons, White Sox Shoeless Joe Jackson (Ray Liotta), Dodger Archie “Moonlight” Graham (Burt Lancaster), and Pulitzer winning novelist Terrance Mann (James Earl Jones); they are all fueled by passion, purpose, and love for their vocations.
 Ray Kinsella’s purpose isn’t revealed right away – even to him, but that doesn’t stop him from building the field so one man can play the game again.

 Without making this story any longer, Ray Kinsella aside, each man was at the apex of his career until he ‘fell from grace’ or faded away.
 Yet during their meteoric rise, each knew ‘why’ they did ‘what they did, and I suspect that was the key to their success.